 Structural (systemic or institutional) stigma - refers to policies and practices that work to the disadvantage of the stigmatised group, whether intentionally or unintentionally.

 The evidence review carried out by MHF identified that stigma in relation to perinatal and infant mental health manifested in different ways such as shame, fear, judgement, dismissal, minimisation, lack of understanding, and lack of personalised, compassionate support.
+It also highlighted the intersectional nature of stigma and discrimination noting that mental health-related stigma does not exist in isolation.
+The review provides examples of how parents and their supporters’ experiences of seeking and receiving support can be affected by complex layers of stigma, discrimination and disadvantage shaped by their combination of protected characteristics and the social categories to which they belong.

 Understanding the impact of perinatal and infant mental health stigma